 Asscher and emerald diamonds are step-cut, for a sleek, elegant appearance.
 They emit less fire or sparkle than round diamonds but are more transparent.
 Marquise, oval, and pear-shaped diamonds are more distinctive shapes, and help fingers look long and slender due to their elongated appearance.
 Heart-shaped diamonds express your sentiment with a flourish and are often favored by die-hard romantics.

-Most round brilliant diamonds are positioned with the majority of the diamond sitting below the setting, To choose the
+Most round brilliant diamonds are positioned with the majority of To choose the

 optimize cut for